PhishER Glossary Terms

 A PhishER machine-learning module that analyzes messages forwarded to your PhishER platform.
 Following analysis, PhishML generates three confidence values for each message.
 These three values represent the percentage of certainty that a message is clean, spam, or a threat.
 PhishML is constantly learning based on the messages that are tagged by members of the PhishER user community.
 This approach means that the learning model is constantly provided with new data to improve its accuracy.
 A higher accuracy allows more messages to be automatically prioritized or dispositioned via Rules and Actions.

 The option to preview how a YARA rule would affect messages in your PhishER inbox.
-Visit here for more information.
+Visit our How Do I Create a Rule and Action in PhishER article for more information.

 Indicates how urgent the review of a message may be due to the potential of it having malicious content.
 A message can be evaluated as having a Low, Medium, High, Critical, or Unknown priority.
 The priority of a message is originally determined by the rules and actions put in place by your organization, but an admin has the option to change the priority of a message at any moment.

 A custom group of frequently used actions that you can add to the QuickActions bar of your PhishER inbox for quick accessibility.
-Visit here for more information.
+Visit our How Do I Create a Rule and Action in PhishER article for more information.

 All of the email addresses tied to your PhishER platform.
 Your reporting emails will be used to forward user-reported messages to your PhishER inbox.